Venue: Woodgate Resources Centre, 36 Woodgate, Leicester LE3 5GE

 No declarations were made.

-The Action Log for the last meeting, held on 7 November 2019, attached for information and discussion.
+The Action Log for the last meeting, held on 21 February 2019, is attached for information and discussion.

-The Action Log of the previous meeting held 7 November 2019 was confirmed as a correct record.
+The Action Log of the previous meeting held 21 February 2019 was confirmed as correct.

 WARD COUNCILLORS' FEEDBACK